-Five key areas have been identified in the Queensland Heritage Strategy: a ten-year plan.
+Five key areas were identified in the Queensland Heritage Strategy: a ten-year plan.

 - Communicating values – improving the way Queenslanders understand and value their cultural heritage